takeoutfm/takeout/doc/security.md

 Each user has a list of media bucket names they are allowed to access.
 This is the only level of media access control.

+## Two-Factor Authentication (2FA)

+Takeout supports time-based one-time passwords (TOTP) for 2FA.
+The 6 digit code which changes every 30 seconds is referred to as a *passcode*.

+Users can optionally be assigned a TOTP using the *takeout user* command.
+Once assigned, the corresponding passcode must be provided along with the userid and password.
+The QR code and otpauth URL are printed to the screen when assigned.
+Use your mobile authenticator app to scan the QR code or enter secret as needed.
+By default a period of 30 seconds, 6 digits, and SHA1 are used.
+An issuer must be provded in the *Auth.TOTP.Issuer* configuration.

 ## Sessions

 An authenticated user login will create a unique session that is stored in the